manny2375/2020realtorsblue/README.md

 # Real Estate Application with Cloudflare D1 & SendGrid

-A modern real estate application built with React, TypeScript, Cloudflare D1 database, and SendGrid email notifications.
+A modern real estate application built with React, TypeScript, running entirely on Cloudflare Workers with D1 database and SendGrid email notifications.

 ## Features